ihateblueb/remlitblog/src/main/resources/articles/you-need-kotlin.md

 This function extends the Application class, and is now available like a method and just as `module()` in the current file.

 My biggest use case for this was when I moved all my common API responses to a shared project that could be used for multiple platforms.
-I used to have the database entity -> API response convertor functions on the companion objects of the data classes.
+I used to have the database entity to API response convertor functions on the companion objects of the data classes.
 So, when I moved them to the common project, the database entity classes were no longer available and I had to move the convertors to an extension function, like this: